parimalp/awslabs_2018_2/debug_lab.md

 Notice that the next few lines will release the buffers, program, kernel, command queue, and context before printing test successful message
 1. Click **F8** to complete the execution
 1. Close the SDx program

+## Conclusion

+In this lab, you used ChipScope Debug bridge and cores to perform hardware debugging.
+You also performed software debugging using SDx debug perspective.